Edit Blog Post

 Approaching the first pylon, the last to be built at Karnak and is the main entrance to the temple.

-to drive past the Luxor Temple on our way to the show, and got to admire it lit up for night tours.
+As a bonus, we got to drive past the Luxor Temple on our way to the show, and got to admire it lit up for night tours.
 It's the only temple that it's open at night.
 I wish I'd had the opportunity to go back for a second visit at night.
-I'm sure it was unforgettable.
+I'm sure it would be unforgettable.